elcapitansammy/dnd_obsidian_sam/DM Notes/Sam's character/Notes.md

-1st day moon of the tree, party ->festival of colour 54 gold currently, i bought pumpkin flour and sugar. ester - bird person, vika s character has a little lemming called pebble looks like a rock tommy -old guy in his fourties erhi - cute little witch elf, zhini s character
+1st day moon of the tree, party ->festival of colour 54 gold currently, i bought pumpkin flour and sugar. ester - bird person, vika s character has a little lemming called pebble looks like a rock tommy -old guy in his fourties -> from wabanaki erhi - cute little witch elf, zhini s character
 Occi - young human, latino guy ponytail and mullet. yellow eyes and little beard bastian's character forgor -looks like sam with ponytail but disgusting dom's character